rhjensen79/ops2devops/2.Git/1.Task/README.md

 ## Configure git
-- To configure git with your user, type the following commands
+- To configure git with your user, type the following commands with your own name and email.

     `git config --global user.name "John Doe"`